 - Makes it easier to review operational procedures.

-– Contributes to a more organized and controlled performance.
+- Contributes to a more organized and controlled performance

 - Helps in reducing the addition of errors in processes.

-– Facilitates effective communication within the organization.
+- Facilitates effective communication within the organisation.

 - Provides a benchmark for implementing new systems.